BoiseCodeWorks/castle-grimtol/readme.md

   - `1`: You have at least 4 rooms
   - `1`: You have at least 1 usable item
   - `1`: You have at least 1 item that can be taken
-  - `1`: You are rewarded points for your efforts
+  - `1`: You are rewarded points for your efforts (Non-static, changed based on player actions)
-  - `1`: You can lose the game due to a bad decision
   - `2`: You have at least 1 room that changes based on an item use
   - `1`: When the player enters a room they get the room description
-  - `1`: The Player can see the items in their inventory
+  - `1`: You can lose the game due to a bad decision
   - `1`: The Player can win the game
+  - `1`: Player can 'Play Again'

 ### BONUS - Some enhancing features `Total Points: 5`

 Requirements:
-- Typing `go north` all of the time gets laborious accomadate the following shortcuts without having to use the word go
+- Typing `go north` all of the time gets laborious, additionally the following shortcuts should work without having to press go
-  - n, s, e, w,
+  - n, s, e, w
+  - Note: both `go north` and `n` should work
 - Try changing the console color or adding some beeps for dramatic effect
 - Clear the console when appropriate
 - The user should know when its their turn try formatting the users input with something like this everytime its the users turn to type
   - What do you do: __________________ // <- Their Answer on the same line

 ### Finished?
 When You are finished please slack the url for your github repo to your mentor in a DM.
-Be sure you add this project to your gh-pages if you want credit for it.